Dogs grow and develop through a variety of nutrients, which means a balanced diet is always the way to go.

 High Sugar Content

-This, along with high fiber content, can also cause dogs to vomit and experience other gastrointestinal issues such as diarrhea, gas, and digestive upset.
+When overfed, strawberries can cause gastrointestinal symptoms because of the fiber content.
+This causes dogs to vomit and experience other issues such as diarrhea, gas, and digestive upset.

 Allergies

 Food allergies can also be a problem.
 While it isn’t a common occurrence, dogs can get allergic reactions from strawberries.
-It’s important to monitor your dog whenever it eats something new to prevent any related issues.
+You’ll notice this if they develop symptoms like digestive distress, skin irritation, and swelling.

 Choking Hazard

 Some dogs may have difficulty swallowing them whole, which makes them a potential choking hazard.
 Since dogs tend to be greedy with their food, they would most likely try to gulp it up in one go.
-Plus, the leaves and stems can be tough to digest, another concern to take note of.
+Plus, the leaves and stems can be tough to digest, another choking hazard.

 Pesticides